Local Fluctuations in Cavity Control of Ferroelectricity: Discussion

 A closely related phenomenon is that of the Van der Waals force, which is also an entropic force due to virtual electromagnetic fluctuations.
 Van der Waals forces typically act between polarizeable molecules and is notably attractive, leading to the total energy being lowered as a result of the coupling to electromagnetic fields~\cite{Casimir.1948,Lifschitz.1956,Dzyaloshinskii.1961}.
 Similarly, the infrared-active phonon field can be thought of as a lattice of polarizeable molecules undergoing virtual polar fluctuations.
 The primary difference between the two cases is that in the case of the phonon polaritons the molecules are arranged in a regular lattice, whereas in a fluid the molecules are spatially disordered.
 When placed in a cavity, the metallic boundary serves to screen the electromagnetic field, leading to a net increase in the free-energy as compared to the bulk system, since the Van der Waals forces which get screened out are attractive.

 In fact, the extended many-mode nature of this problem is paramount.
 This is seen by contrasting our results with the simpler case of a single fluctuating dipole localized near a metallic surface.
 In the localized case, the interaction between the single dipole and its image charge (which is a manifestation of the cavity screening) is attractive and reduces the cost of a fluctuating dipolar moment.
 However, when we consider an extended distribution of dipoles (as realized by the bulk paraelectric), the result is very different.
 In particular, one can check that in the long-wavelength, longitudinally polarized $\mathbf{q} \to 0$ modes remain unaffected by the screening.
 To see this, consider an infinite line of longitudinally-polarized dipoles interacting with its image, which is also an infinite line with opposite in-plane component of the dipole moment.
 In contrast to the localized case, now the overall interaction is zero since the attractive tip-to-tail interaction for small transverse separations is cancelled by the interaction between distant dipoles, which are essentially tip-to-tip oriented.
 This naturally manifests in our calculations as the LO-TO splitting of the long-wavelength modes remaining unchanged by the boundary conditions.
 Transverse modes on the other hand, do interact with the screening effect and this ends up most easily diagnosed by recasting the problem as determining $\epsilon(\omega,\mathbf{r})$ rather than directly determining the dipole-dipole interactions, which become very complicated once quantum dynamics are included.
+Our result is also consistent with various recent no-go theorems pertaining to superradiance in cavities~\cite{Andolina.2020,Andolina.2022}.

 One may alternatively view this renormalization of the phonon stiffness as a realization of the concept of dynamical localization~\cite{Latini.2021,Ashida.2020,Ashida.2021b}.
 This renormalization comes because when the phonon mode oscillates it also linearly couples to the electromagnetic vacuum, and thus the energy and inertia of that mode receive contributions also from the cloud of photons which are attached to the phonon.
 By using the cavity to suppress the electromagnetic field, we are essentially decoupling the phonon from its photonic cloud, and this is reflected in the evaluation of the correlation functions for the given geometry.
 What is somewhat unanticipated is that this cloud of photons actually makes the phonon mode ``lighter," delocalizing the phonon coordinate.